kamila-polovko-OneApp/Lets-get-started/README.md

 # Lets-get-started

-My first test GitHub repository
+My first test GitHub repository.

 I always arrive late at the office, but I make up for it by leaving early ;)